viktoriamahrberg/color-splash-memory/README.md

 The website is a one-page site with focus on the game itself.
 It is userfriendly and adapted to all sorts of devices.

-* Game is reset and starts as blank once the page is loaded.
+* Game is reset and ready to start playing once the page is loaded.
-* Cards: When user clicks on a card it flips to show what is hiding beneath, and after two cards have been flipped it turns back or stay open if it is a match.
+* Cards: When user clicks on a card it flips to show what is hiding beneath and after two cards have been flipped it turns back or stay open if it is a match.
 * Moves: this section counts every move the user uses to find the pairs.
-One move is eaqual to two cards being showed.
+One move is equal to two cards being showed.
 * Alert: Once game is completed an alert window pops up congratulating the player.
-* Start-again button: Once clicked upon the game is reset and the user can start a new round, where the cards have been shuffled and randomly replocated.
+* Start-again button: Once clicked upon the game is reset and the user can start a new round, where the cards have been shuffled and randomly relocated.
 * Footer: Consists of social media tags

 ## Future Implementations